 Big enterprise needs to have their eyes and ears in every step of the supply chain process.
 Furthermore, any minor errors could end up in a million dollars of loss.
 Obviously, you would not want that.
 Tracking where the raw materials are coming from and whether your products are truly authentic or not is one of the major pain points.

-In reality, the supply chain has a lot of scopes for you to integrate your blockchain proof of concept here.
+In reality, blockchain for supply chain has a lot of scopes for you to integrate proof of concept here.
 And so, it’s one of the biggest application points for you.

 You can use blockchain proof of concept in these use cases –